Guidelines for Preparation of the Master’s Thesis in Biomedical Sciences

 In preparing for the defense, the student should plan to:

-- Be able to defend the rationale for the approach(es) used;
+- Defend the rationale for the approach(es) used;

 - Explain how this will answer the questions being asked.